rgitrepo/kubernetes-beginner-to-pro/docs/day8/taints-and-tolerations.md

 node/node1 tainted
 ```

 This command adds a taint to `node1` with the key `dedicated`, value `ml-tasks`, and effect `NoSchedule`.
 This means that only pods with a matching toleration can be scheduled on `node1`.
+Existing pods without toleration aren't evicted.

 [Back to TOC](#table-of-contents)